phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.6 (2019-06-14) Minor Hotfix.
+Added Restart Util and Servers buttons to most editable windows.
+- Fixed: v1.7.5 moved the main .exe file to the \Previous_Versions folder.
+(Thanks to Doublee and Psychoboy for reporting).
+- Added: Restart Util and Servers buttons to most editable windows.
+- Changed: All Grids: Send Msg and Send RCON now ask whether to send to Local only or Local & Remote grids (if remote grids present).
+(Thanks to Psychoboy for requesting).

 v1.7.5 (2019-06-14) Greatly reduced Main Window update time.
 Several bug fixes and optimizations.
 NOTICE!!
 Config folder was renamed from "\Config" to "\_Config" to place config folder at top.
+- Added: User-definable number of Online Players RCON retries.
+Default: 3 retries.
 - Changed: Config folder was renamed from "\Config" to "\_Config" to place config folder at top.
 - Added: Util now runs all update checks when started, but skips them if util is restarted & not due for an update check yet.
 (Thanks to Doublee for reporting issues when skipping update check).
 - Added: If 0 players are online, announcements are skipped during server restarts.
 (No need to wait to restart/update when empty!)
 (Thanks to Doublee for requesting).